Comrat: 20th century

 In 1906, the village revolted against the Russian authorities and proclaimed the autonomous (but not independent) Comrat Republic.
 Following World War I, it was part of Kingdom of Romania.
-During World War II, it was occupied by the Soviet Union in 1940, before it was recaptured by Romania in 1941.
+During this time it was in the Tighina County and in 1926 it was given the status of a town.
+Due to this new title it was required that the town have its own seal.
+Designed by Emmanuel Hadji-Mosco, Dionisie Pecurariu and was adopted on September 30, 1932.
+It was occupied by the Soviet Union in 1940, before it was briefly recaptured by Romania in 1941.

+In 1941, a decree of the Supreme Soviet of the MSSR was issued, according to which Comrat was divided into three village councils: Comrat, New-Comrat and the village of Yalpug.
+A decision was taken on September 13, 1957 to reunite the settlements.
 During the time when the town was part of Moldavian SSR, Comrat's industry was geared toward the production of butter, wine, and rugs, the latter decorated with Moldavian motifs.
-The Comrat State University was established in 2002.